25 of the Sexiest Movies of All Time

 Do the Right Thing (1989)

 N o film re-creates the feverish chemistry of a heat wave more than Spike Lee's Do The Right Thing.
 This movie shimmers with a restless energy that pulses through one sweltering New York City day where tempers flare on one block.
-But it's Rosie Perez's Tina, however, who sets the sultry mood of the film with a mesmerizing, impassioned dance sequence in the opening credits set to Public Enemy’s “Fight the Power.”
+But it's Rosie Perez's Tina who sets the sultry mood of the film with a mesmerizing, impassioned dance sequence in the opening credits set to Public Enemy’s “Fight the Power.”

 Watch it now